Vulvar cancer overview

 Remember, each woman's cancer is different, as are her circumstances, preferences, and beliefs.
 A treatment that works well for another woman may not be right for you.

-SCCA was formed, in part, to bring promising new treatments to patients faster.
-For vulvar cancer patients, this means more treatment options at SCCA than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at SCCA and its partner organizations, Fred Hutch and UW Medicine.
+Fred Hutch was formed, in part, to bring promising new treatments to patients faster.
+For vulvar cancer patients, this means more treatment options at Fred Hutch than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at Fred Hutch and UW Medicine.